drewroberts/homelab/README.md

 1. Set up port forwarding (80/443) on your router to the orchestrator node
 2. Install Tailscale on all nodes for secure cluster management
+3. Set up GitHub CI/CD for automated website deployments (see [GitHub CI/CD Setup](githubci.md))
-3. Deploy your first application
+4. Deploy your first application using Apache containers
-4. Consider implementing Phase D monitoring stack (Prometheus, Grafana, Loki)
+5. Consider implementing Phase D monitoring stack (Prometheus, Grafana, Loki)